 At the end of our first week, we started playing Bananagrams after dinner.
 I had never played before, but Sheena insisted this was much more fun than Scrabble, and she was right.

-Shortly before I left to come here, my first novel went out on submission to publishers.
-For non-writers, this means that my literary agent has sent out my manuscript to potential editors, in hopes that one (or more) might love it, fight over it, and want to publish it, offering a multiple book deal with film, audio, and foreign rights.
+Shortly before I left to come here, my first novel, ETIQUETTE FOR RUNAWAYS, went out on submission to publishers.
+For non-writers, this means that my literary agent has sent out my manuscript to potential editors in hopes that one (or more) might love it, fight over it, and want to publish it, offering a multiple book deal with film, audio, and foreign rights.

 It’s nerve-wracking, I won’t lie.